AHamamd150/Forecasting-High-Significance-Periodicity-in-Gamma-Ray-Blazars-Using-Transformers/README.md

 ## Installation

-Follow these steps to set up your environment and start analyzing the Higgs boson's CP structure.
+Follow these steps to set up your environment and start time series forecasting.

 ### Step 1: Clone the Repository